 Guitarist Pierre Beaudry performs through the world.
 His extensive concert career takes him to Europe, North America, China and South East Asia, where his solo performances are acclaimed both by the public and the press.
 The critics have rewarded him for his interpretations of Baroque, Modern and Avant-garde music.

-Since 2001, due to a major mechanical disorder in the spine, Pierre Beaudry is forced nearly all the time to play guitar in an orthostatic position, i.e. standing up.
-This position is absolutely unused in modern classical guitar.
+Since 2001, due to a major mechanical disorder in the spine, Pierre Beaudry is forced all the time to play guitar in an orthostatic position, i.e. standing up.
+This position is absolutely unusual in modern classical guitar.
 He never stopped giving concerts and gave his first performance standing up, in solo, in France on May 18th, 2006.

 In the period from 1993 to 2006, he has been on the music faculties of three universities in Quebec, Canada (Concordia, Bishop’s and Sherbrooke).

 He is currently professor of guitar at the Tiziano Rossetti International Music Academy in Lugano, Switzerland.